russellgordon/ics3u-s1-2023-24/src/site/notes/Concepts/Abstraction Using Lists.md

 ![Screenshot 2024-01-27 at 8.41.40 AM.png|700](/img/user/Media/Screenshot%202024-01-27%20at%208.41.40%E2%80%AFAM.png)

 That is because of the `Spacer` view on line 30.
-That `Spacer` exists to push align the thumbs up/down images.
+That `Spacer` exists to  align the thumbs up/down images.

 Try commenting out the `Spacer` as well: